MrJuantastic/JuanAvalos/content/posts/2020-03-happily-ever-avalos-and-the-five-year-plan.md

 share: true
 type: post
 ---
 > *Fish looks at me with a huge smile on her face.
-I can tell that her heart just melted at the cuteness she is witnessing infront of her.*
+I can tell that her heart just melted at the cuteness she is witnessing in front of her.*

 <span style="color:darkblue">Fish</span>: Okay, now I want one.